Chiral Lattice Fermions From Staggered Fields: Reduced Staggered Fermions and Symmetric Mass Generation

 If $m=0$ a further reduction is possible by keeping only one (single component) fermion at each lattice site.
 Explicitly we introduce the projectors $P_\pm$ defined by

 where the site parity is given by $\epsilon(x)=\left(-1\right)^{\sum_{\mu=0}^{D-1} x_\mu}$.
 The lattice action decomposes into

-where $P_+\chi=\chi_+$ etc. The reduction corresponds to, for example, retaining only the fields $P_+\chi$ and $P_-\overline{\chi}$.
-This results in the reduced staggered fermion action whose continuum limit corresponds to one and two Dirac fermions in two and four dimensions respectively \cite{vandenDoel:1983mf}.
+where $P_+\chi=\chi_+$ etc. The reduction we need corresponds to, for example, retaining only the fields $P_+\chi$ and $P_-\overline{\chi}$.
+This results in the reduced staggered fermion action whose continuum limit corresponds to $2^{D/2-1}$ Dirac fermions or equivalently $2^{D/2}$ Majorana fermions \cite{vandenDoel:1983mf}.

-Given the absence of mass terms in the reduced formalism the first non-trivial interaction we can write down in such a lattice theory is a four fermion term.
-The very simplest of these requires four reduced staggered fields transforming under an $SU(4)$ global symmetry:

 where we have relabeled $\overline{\chi}\to \chi$ on odd parity lattice sites.
-Crucially, the reduced staggered action is also invariant under a discrete symmetry $G$ depending on the lattice site parity:
+This action is invariant under both discrete rotations and a staggered shift symmetry: